Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Additional Experiments

-We conducted experiments to investigate the impact of hyperparameters of the Robust Decision Transformer (RDT) under scenarios of action corruption.
+We conduct experiments to investigate the impact on hyperparameters of RDT under scenarios of random action corruption.

-In our study of the embedding dropout technique, depicted in Figure \ref{fig:hyperparameter_ablation}(a), we discovered that applying a moderate dropout probability (e.g., 0.1) to embeddings enhances resilience against data corruption.
+In the study of the embedding dropout technique, depicted in~\cref{fig:hyperparameter_ablation}(a), we discover that applying a moderate dropout probability (e.g., 0.1) to embeddings enhances resilience against data corruption.
 However, a larger dropout rate ($\geq$ 0.5) can lead to performance degradation.

-As shown in Figure \ref{fig:hyperparameter_ablation}(b), regarding the Gaussian weighted coefficient $\beta_a$, the walker2d task favors lower values of $\beta_a$ such as 0.1, while the kitchen and relocate tasks favor larger $\beta_a$ values, suggesting that these tasks are more impacted by Gaussian weight learning.
+As shown in~\cref{fig:hyperparameter_ablation}(b), regarding the Gaussian weighted coefficient $\beta_a$, the \textit{walker2d} task favours lower values of $\beta_a$ such as 0.1, while the \textit{kitchen-complete} and \textit{relocate} tasks favour larger $\beta_a$ values, suggesting that these tasks are less impacted by Gaussian weight learning.

-In terms of the iterative data correction threshold $\zeta$, the results are highlighted in Figure \ref{fig:hyperparameter_ablation}(c).
-The walker2d and kitchen tasks favor lower values of $\zeta$, whereas the relocate task exhibits the opposite preference.
-Notably, in the relocate task, RDT shows markedly enhanced performance after correcting outliers (with $\zeta \geq 5$) in the dataset.
+In terms of the iterative data correction threshold $\zeta$, the results are highlighted in\cref{fig:hyperparameter_ablation}(c).
+The \textit{walker2d} and \textit{kitchen-complete} tasks favour lower values of $\zeta$, whereas the \textit{relocate} task exhibits the opposite preference.
+Notably, in the \textit{relocate} task, RDT shows markedly enhanced performance after correcting outliers (with $\zeta \geq 5$) in the dataset.